redox-os/website/content/news/this-month-260131.md

 - (drivers) Jeremy Soller implemented the support for more PS/2 devices
 - (drivers) Jeremy Soller implemented initial PS/2 touchpad support
 - (drivers) Jeremy Soller reduced the USB HID input latency by temporarily using spinloops instead of sleep until sleep accuracy is better
-- (drivers) Jeremy Soller temporarily enabled interrupt-driven initialization in the PS/2 driver to improve reliability and not delay keyboard handling
+- (drivers) Jeremy Soller enabled interrupt-driven initialization in the PS/2 driver to improve reliability and not delay keyboard handling
 - (drivers) Jeremy Soller updated the USB HID driver to use the `anyhow` library for better error handling
 - (drivers) Jeremy Soller fixed a xHCI error message typo in USB drivers
 - (drivers) Jeremy Soller reduced unnecessary logging in xHCI driver by default